The deadline to complete DHPSNY's annual Statewide Survey has been extended to Friday, November 17th!

-Documentary Heritage and Preservation Services for New York (DHPSNY) is a statewide program that supports the vast network of non-government, unique library and archival repositories that safeguard New York’s historical records.
+Documentary Heritage and Preservation Services for New York (DHPSNY) is a statewide program that supports the vast network of unique library and archival repositories that safeguard New York’s historical records.
 DHPSNY provides a range of free services to eligible cultural institutions throughout the state, including archives, libraries, historical societies, and museums which operate programs to preserve and make accessible records of enduring value.

 OVERVIEW of DHPSNY

 - Improved adherence to standards and best practices for preservation and accessibility

 - Improved documentation of under-represented populations and topics

 - Increased public awareness of the value of New York’s historical records and library research materials and increased use of these resources

 Our annual statewide survey helps identify urgent collections care needs in New York State and guide the content of DHPSNY's free...